Your online store is your home base, where you showcase your brand, connect with your audience, and sell your products.

 The goal of this guide is to tackle these questions and help you understand how to create and grow a profitable and sustainable business on Amazon.
 You’ll learn how to start selling on Amazon, how to optimize your time, and what things you can control to build a business on Amazon.

-How to sell on Amazon for beginners: 7 steps to become an Amazon seller
+How to sell on Amazon for beginners

 - Figure out what you’ll sell